 529 Plan State Income Tax Deduction

-DC taxpayers are eligible to deduct up to $4,000 of contributions to a DC 529 plan account they own.
+DC taxpayers are eligible to deduct up to $4,000 (and $8,000 married filing jointly) of contributions to a DC 529 plan account they own.
 Married or domestic partners may each deduct up to $4,000 for contributions to 529 plan accounts they own.
 Contributions above $4,000 may be carried forward five years or until the total contributions have been deducted.
+The deduction is per taxpayer, not per beneficiary nor per account

-Iowa taxpayers are eligible to deduct up to $3,319 of contributions per beneficiary to an Iowa 529 plan account they own, including rollovers.
-Married couples may each deduct up to $3,319 for contributions to 529 plan accounts they own.
+Iowa taxpayers are eligible to deduct up to $3,439 of contributions made in in 2020 per beneficiary to an Iowa 529 plan account they own, including rollovers.
+Married couples may deduct up to $6,878 for contributions made in 2020 to 529 plan accounts they own.
+For 2021, taxpayers can deduct up to $3474 ($6948) per beneficiary.

 Missouri taxpayers are eligible to deduct up to $8,000 ($16,000 if married filing jointly) for contributions to any state’s 529 plan account they own.

 Montana taxpayers are eligible to deduct up to $3,000 ($6,000 if married filing jointly) for contributions to any state’s 529 plan account they own.

 Nebraska taxpayers are eligible to deduct up to $10,000 ($5,000 for married taxpayers filing separate returns) for contributions to Nebraska 529 plan accounts they own.

 New York taxpayers are eligible to deduct up to $5,000 ($10,000 if married filing jointly) for contributions to New York 529 plan accounts they own.
 The account owner may take a deduction for contributions made by their spouse.